-Speak with your health care provider if your baby:
+Talk to your health care provider if your baby:

-- has had a life-threatening reaction to a previous dose of rotavirus vaccine or any component of the vaccine;
+- Has had a life-threatening reaction to a previous dose of rotavirus vaccine or any component of the vaccine

-- has an immune system weakened by disease or medical treatment;
+- Has an immune system weakened by disease or medical treatment

-- had intussusception or has an intestinal disorder that may result in intussusception.
+- Had intussusception or has an intestinal disorder that may result in intussusception

 Babies who have moderate or severe diarrhea or vomiting, or a serious illness should not be immunized until they have recovered from their illness.